digego/extempore/docs/caas.rst

 ``libs/xtm.xtm`` file which is the ‘header’ for the xtlang code in this library—it tells Extempore about what closures and other data are present in the library and how to call them.

 ..
-[1]
-   There are lots of `other`_ `posts`_ describing xtlang in more detail.
-   In this post, I’ll just refer to the code generally, only clarifying whether its Scheme or xtlang when there’s a possibility for confusion.

-..
-[2]
-   Currently Extempore doesn’t support encrypted connections for this purpose, and will blindly accept any connection which makes the right handshake.
-This is obviously a security risk, which will be addressed in a future release.
-For the moment, either block the default ports (``7098`` and ``7099``) in your firewall so that only machines on the local network can connect to Extempore, or cross your fingers and rely on security through obscurity.

-..
 [3]
    This is a good thing: the audio clock will usually be more stable and